 The entry of Foreign Direct Investment by non residents into India is regulated through two routes –automatic route and approval route.
-The automatic route is aimed for those sectors and levels of investment that are less restricted.
+This entry regulation is aimed to monitor the investment activities at the same time to avoid wasteful procedural delays.
+In most cases, FDI up to certain limits (% shares) and with certain conditions are made through the automatic route.
+In some sectors, FDI beyond a limit (in terms of the value of investment or percentage of investment made in a business venture) requires approval from the government.The automatic route is aimed for those sectors and levels of investment that are less restricted.
 On the other hand, in the case of approval route, government agencies regulate and scrutinises foreign investment while approving it.

 The automatic and approval routes are aimed to have monitoring over the investment activities at the same time to avoid wasteful procedural delays.
 In most cases, FDI up to certain limits (in Rs crores) and with certain conditions can be made through the automatic route.
 In the same sectors, FDI beyond a limit (in terms of percentage of investment made in a business venture) and that generally have critical importance need approval from the relevant agencies.

 Under the Automatic Route, the foreign investor or the Indian company does not require any prior approval from the Government of India.
 The automatic route is aimed for those sectors and levels of investment that are less restricted.
 The automatic route FDI is allowable in all sectors and activities specified under the Consolidated FDI Policy.
 Another feature of the automatic route is that foreign investor needs to inform the RBI only within thirty days of bringing their investment into the country, and within thirty days of issuing any shares.